wushilin/gsmtp/README.md

 Port 25 by default is the plain port

 Port 465 is the TLS port.
-To use this, you need to have a tls cert and key, then pass the file name with the command line switch (see example above)